 How to make an upcycled gingerbread garland

 1..
-The first thing to do is to either draw freehand or print out the gingerbread house template.
+The first thing to do is draw freehand or print out the gingerbread house template.
 Then cut out each gingerbread house design.
-With a craft knife, cut out any windows that you would like the lights to shine through.
+With a craft knife, cut out any windows you would like the lights to shine through.

-2. Next, place the gingerbread house template onto the cardboard packaging you are going to upcycle.
+2. Next, place the gingerbread house template onto the cardboard packaging you will upcycle.
 Draw around the template with a black sharpie, remembering to mark the windows to be cut.
 Then cut out the gingerbread garland shapes.

 3. Next, paint the trimmings on the houses in white paint.
 Use the original template as a guide.
-If you want neater lines, then try painting with acrylic paint pens onto the cardboard.
+Try using acrylic paint pens on cardboard if you want neater lines.

 Adding the lights to the gingerbread garland

-4. Then, using a hot glue gun, glue the copper string lights to the back of each cardboard gingerbread house.
-Make sure that you glue the lights in a position so that they shine through the cut windows.
+4. Then, glue the copper string lights to the back of each cardboard gingerbread house using a hot glue gun.
+Make sure you glue the lights in a position, so they shine through the cut windows.

 Leave a gap on the copper string lights of about 10cm between each gingerbread house.